edwin-lai/helping-hand/README.md

 - [ ] Search fundraisers by tag and/or category (0.5 - 1 days)
   - (This will be accomplished by refactoring Phase 7, so it will not get its own phase page.)
+- [ ] Users can comment on fundraisers
 - [ ] Multiple sessions (TBD)

 [phase-one]: ./docs/phases/phase1.md